smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/CLIP.md

 - "path_type" : Sets the name of the column containing the audio files path (DEFAULT: "audio_path")
 - "data_type" : Type of data.
 - "file_type" : The extension type of the image.
-- "batch_size" : The size of the dataset bundle read during one train.
+- "batch_size" : The size of the dataset bundle read during a single train.
 (DEFAULT : 16)
 - "overwrite" : Overwrite if a model with the same name exists.
 If True, the existing model is overwritten with the new model.
 (DEFAULT: False)

 ## __CONVERT USING Query Syntax__